Get ad-free recipes! Join the PWWB Cooking Club

 Instructions

 4. Repeat dumpling assembly until you’ve used all of the remaining pork mixture.
 You can leave the assembled dumplings uncovered if you’ll be preparing shortly after assembly.
-Transfer them to the refrigerator while you prepare your steamer pot, or transfer to a parchment-lined airtight container & store in the refrigerator for up to 1 day.
-(You may have some leftover siu mai wrappers, which can wrap well & freeze for the next time you make siumai).A pink baking sheet is filled with pork shumai dumplings.
+Transfer them to the refrigerator while you prepare your steamer pot, or transfer to a parchment-lined airtight container and store in the refrigerator for up to 1 day.
+(You may have some leftover siu mai wrappers, which can wrap well and freeze for the next time you make siumai).A pink baking sheet is filled with pork shumai dumplings.
 The baking sheet pan rests atop a creamy white textured surface.

 Notes

-• Ingredient & Equipment Notes:
+Ingredient & Equipment Notes:

-• Freezer Instructions: You can also freeze leftover shumai dumplings.
-Transfer the chilled steamed shumai to a freezer bag & freeze for up to 3 months.
-Thaw overnight in the refrigerator, then reheat in the microwave until warmed through.
+• Freezer Instructions: Let the steamed shumai cool completely, then transfer to a freezer bag and freeze for up to 3 months.
+Thaw in the refrigerator overnight and reheat in the microwave.

 Follow along with Plays Well With Butter on Instagram, YouTube, Facebook, and Pinterest for more unfussy recipes that pack a big punch of flavor!